 In this tutorial, we will show you how to install Netdata Monitoring on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Netdata is real-time performance, troubleshooting, and health Monitoring tool for Applications and Systems.
 Netdata is a free and open-source tool that supports Linux, FreeBSD, and macOS systems which is helpful for SysAdmins, DevOps, and Developers for troubleshooting real-time issues.
 With Netdata, you can monitor CPU, RAM usage, disk I/O, network traffic, Postfix, among many others.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Netdata Monitoring on an Ubuntu 20.04 Focal Fossa server.
-You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian based distribution like Linux Mint.
+I will show you through the step-by-step installation of Netdata Monitoring on an Ubuntu 20.04 Focal Fossa server.
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install Netdata Monitoring on Ubuntu 20.04 LTS Focal Fossa